Mexico’s new migrant policy adds to Biden’s border woes

 CIUDAD JUÁREZ, Mexico — The message popped up on Pastor Juan Fierro’s phone one recent afternoon.
 U.S. border agents had expelled another group of Central American families to this Mexican city.
 Could someone take them in?

 Fierro, an evangelical minister, was startled by the request.
-During most of the pandemic, officials in Juarez had sent newly arrived migrants to a quarantine center for 14 days.
+During most of the pandemic, officials in Juárez had sent newly arrived migrants to a quarantine center for 14 days.
 Suddenly it was full.
 “There was no place to take care of these people,” Fierro said.
 So his staff at the Good Samaritan shelter hauled bunk beds into an empty room and penned it in with battered wooden benches.
 Within days, the rudimentary “quarantine” center held 23 women and children.

 President Biden hoped to put the brakes on a surge of U.S.-bound Central American families by relying on a Trump-era policy to return them to Mexico.
 But increasingly, this country is straining to cope with the influx.
 Mexico is now limiting the number of families it will allow back.
 That’s forced the U.S. government to accept most of them, as their numbers soar: About 53,000 members of family units were taken into custody in March, compared with 7,300 in January.